PoorRican/react-bio-sequence-viewer/FUTURE.md

 - Cursor class is not being set

 ## Editor Mode:
 - Select by dragging does not work in reverse
 - when starting drag outside of `SequenceText`, `Monomer.handleDrag` is called
+- `ContextTag` does not show when first `Monomer` is clicked (false-negative on when index is 0)

 # Program Features